resources by type

 Rating

-Reading Comprehension Nonfiction Set 3 Sample: A Look at Skunks (Docs)
+Reading Comprehension Nonfiction Set 3 Sample: All About Horses (Docs)

-ELA, Reading, Common Core, Reading Comprehension, ESL, Language Development, Spelling, Creative Writing, Writing, Resources for Teachers, Grade 2, 3, Worksheets & Printables, Worksheets, Writing Prompts, Assessments, Teacher Tools, Tests, Quizzes and Tests, Centers, Activities
+ELA, Reading, Common Core, Reading Comprehension, ESL, Language Development, Spelling, Creative Writing, Writing, Resources for Teachers, Grade 4, 5, Worksheets & Printables, Worksheets, Writing Prompts, Assessments, Teacher Tools, Tests, Quizzes and Tests, Activities, Centers

-Reading Comprehension Passages Nonfiction Set 3 Sample Overview Engaging nonfiction articles, each with a collection of different activities included.
-Articles are written for the modern classroom and topics are designed to promote enthusiasm from each student.
-Each lesson contains a mixed questions section to check understanding, a vocabulary or spelling activity to help remember key language introduced, and a writing exercise.
+Reading Comprehension Passages Nonfiction Set 3 Sample Overview No prep reading comprehension lessons, with enjoyable articles and topics.
+Each lesson has a blend of post-reading activities.
+Mixed questions to check overall understanding.
+Vocabulary activities, plus a writing section.
+Lessons also contain a bonus extension exercise at the end.
+Some you may like, some you may not, either way they are there if you wish to use them.
 Full answer keys are provided.
-Passage Included 4.A Look at Skunks: What do you do when you see a skunk hissing?
-Find out here.
+Passage Included 3.All About Horses: How is the author preparing to become a vet when she gets older?
 Docs Version This is the Docs editable and fillable version.
 This download is available in GOOGLE Docs, GOOGLE Forms, GOOGLE Slides.
 PDF, PPT, WORD.
-FULL CATALOG OF DOWNLOAD LINKS HERE Grade 2/3 Links Fiction Set 1 - Nature Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Fiction Set 2 - Animals Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Fiction Set 3 - Food Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Fiction Set 4 - School Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Fiction Set 5 - Friends Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Fiction Set 6 - Family Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Fiction Set 7 - Sports Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Nonfiction Set 1 - Technology Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Nonfiction Set 2 - Nutrition Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Nonfiction Set 3 - Animals Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Reading Passages Overview Each passage is especially written for Grade 2-3 students, including key vocabulary required for this age group.
+FULL CATALOG OF DOWNLOAD LINKS HERE Grade 4/5 Links Fiction Set 1 - Animals Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Fiction Set 2 - Family Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Fiction Set 3 - Friends Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Fiction Set 4 - School Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Fiction Set 5 - Sports Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Nonfiction Set 1 - Birds Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Nonfiction Set 2 - Insects Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Nonfiction Set 3 - Mammals Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Nonfiction Set 4 - Nature Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Nonfiction Set 5 - Sea Animals Google Docs Google Forms Google Slides PDF PPT Word Guided Reading Materials Reading Passages Overview Each passage is especially written for Grade 4-5 students, including key vocabulary required for this age group.
 Topics are varied and are accompanied by colorful graphics.
 Topics are meant to educate, yet entertain the modern student.
 These passages are perfect for the modern classroom.
 Whereas textbooks can become outdated in no time, any changes to technology or the world will result in updates to this product.
-Mixed Questions The mixed questions section of each lesson includes a variation of fivecomprehension, vocabulary and math questions.
+Mixed Questions The mixed questions section of each lesson includes a variation of five comprehension, vocabulary and math questions.
 In addition, key reading strategies are frequently covered including cause & effect, summarizing, compare & contrast and making conclusions.
-Three of the questions will be MCQs and two will require a written response of some kind.
+Two or three of the questions will be MCQs and other questions will require a written response of some kind.
 Full answers and example responses appear at the end of the lesson.
-Spelling & Vocab Each reading passage contains a variety of words and phrases designed for Grade 2-3 students.
+Spelling & Vocab Each reading passage contains a variety of words and phrases designed for Grade 4-5 students.
 Spelling and vocab activities provide the opportunity to build fluency with these words.
 As it can become quite mundane doing the same activities over and over, each lesson in a set will contain a different spelling and vocab activity .
+Activities include: spelling games, sentence match-ups, mixed-up text and decoding words from the lesson.
 Writing Prompts Writing prompts are designed to continue the theme or lessons learned in the story.
 Students are persuaded to write in a variety of ways and each prompt includes several cues to help.
 As with the spelling/vocab section, writing prompts will vary.
 This includes research pieces, reading responses, poetry and creative writing prompts.
 Full Answer Keys Full answer keys and sample responses are provided so no matter how busy you are, you know you're covered!
 Mixed question answers provide evidence from the text, math questions contain the relevant workings.
 Answers are designed for use by the teacher, but also suitable as a handout to the student.
-Additional File One lesson will have an additional file.
+Just for Fun Each lesson will have a bonus extension exercise.
 This is something fun to extend the lesson with.
+You can find these at the end of each lesson, titled Just for Fun.
+Just for Funs are optional.
+Some you may like, some you may not.
+Either way, they are there to do with as you wish.
 For similar downloads and other frees, do check out Cored Group on TeachSimple.

 Author Cored Education